Mercedes-Benz Group: 1998-2007: DaimlerChrysler

 In 2000, DaimlerChrysler acquired the Detroit Diesel Corporation and placed its on-highway division under Daimler Trucks North America.
 The off-highway division was placed under MTU Friedrichshafen to form MTU America.
 Detroit Diesel branding has been maintained by DTNA and MTU America.
 In 2005, MTU-Friedrichshafen was sold to the Swedish investment firm EQT Partners.
-That same year, DaimlerChrysler entered into an alliance with Mitsubishi Motors Corporation in an effort to reach the Asian market.
+Also in 2000, DaimlerChrysler entered into an alliance with Mitsubishi Motors Corporation in an effort to reach the Asian market.
 The alliance resulted in the platform sharing between the 2002-2013 Colt and first-generation Smart Forfour, but the declining performance of Mitsubishi led DaimlerChrysler to sell its shares back by 2004.

 In 2006, Chrysler reported losses of US$1.5 billion.
 It then announced plans to lay off 13,000 employees in mid-February 2007, close a major assembly plant and reduce production at other plants in order to restore profitability by 2008.
 That same year, Chrysler was overtaken by Toyota in the US market, leaving it outside of the traditional "Big Three" of US automakers for the first time.

 DaimlerChrysler had reportedly approached other carmakers and investment groups to sell Chrysler in early 2007.
 General Motors was reported to be a suitor, but Daimler agreed to sell the Chrysler unit to Cerberus Capital Management in May 2007 for US$6 billion and completed the sale on 3 August 2007.
 The original agreement stated that Cerberus would take an 80.1 percent stake in the new company, Chrysler Holding LLC.
 DaimlerChrysler changed its name to Daimler AG and retained the remaining 19.9% stake in the separated Chrysler LLC.

 The terms saw Daimler pay Cerberus US$650 million to take Chrysler and associated liabilities off its hands.
 Of the US$7.4 billion purchase price, Cerberus Capital Management was to invest US$5 billion in Chrysler Holdings and US$1.05 billion in Chrysler's financial unit.
 The de-merged Daimler AG received US$1.35 billion directly from Cerberus but directly invested US$2 billion in Chrysler itself.
 Chrysler filed bankruptcy in 2009.